SandyGCabanes/Market-Size-Revenue-and-Share-Estimates-of-Electric-Vehicles-in-WA/Excel/README.md

 - How do Tesla's vehicle prices and ranges compare to competitors?
 - How are PHEV (hybrids) and BEVs trending?
 - Which utilites are most commonly associated with Tesla vehicle registrations?
+- What is the forecast for Tesla in 2025?

 ## Key challenge:  Since a lot of the price information and electric range information are missing, I researched the prices and electric ranges beyond the dataset provided.